conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 **Conduktor annotations**
 - `metadata.autoRestart.enabled` is optional (default `"false"`).
 Defines whether the Console Automatic Restart feature is enabled for this Connector
   - Previously `conduktor.io/auto-restart-enabled` in 1.28 and below
-- `metadata.autoRestart.frequency` is optional (default `600`, meaning 10 minutes).
+- `metadata.autoRestart.frequencySeconds` is optional (default `600`, meaning 10 minutes).
 Defines the delay between consecutive restart attempts
   - Previously `conduktor.io/auto-restart-frequency` in 1.28 and below